scalalandio/chimney/docs/docs/supported-transformations.md

     These methods are only aliases and there is no difference in behavior between `.withSealedCaseHandled` and `.withEnumCaseHandled` - the difference in names exist only for the sake of readability and discoverability.
-    For similar reason the only name of this method - `.withCoproductInstance` - was deprecated (although it was left as an alias to let the old code work, while encourage users to use newer, more understanable names).

 !!! notice